gphippard/Rules_Archival_Description/_rad/6-0_General-Rules.md

 2. for a series, all of the material in the series;
 3. for a file, all of the material in the file, including the container, and any label(s) or tag(s) used by the creator to identify the file;
 4.
-    1. for an item prefer in this order, (i) the item itself; when an item is in a number of physical parts, treat all the parts (including a title sheet or cover) as the item itself; (ii) the container or case.
+    1. for an item prefer in this order, (a) the item itself; when an item is in a number of physical parts, treat all the parts (including a title sheet or cover) as the item itself; (b) the container or case.
     2. for a volume, the title page or the caption, colophon if any of these exist.

 If information is not available in the chief source, take it from any accompanying material.